ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 ## Modifying the form programmatically

-To modify the form in code, you can assign `$form.field = ...` directly, but note that this will taint the affected fields.
-If you want to prevent the form from being tainted, you can use `form.update` with an extra option:
+To modify the form in code, you can assign `$form.field = ...` directly, but note that this will [taint](/concepts/tainted) the affected fields.
+If you're using the tainted feature and want to prevent it from happening, instead of an assignment you can use `form.update` with an extra option:

 ```ts
 form.update(